Website translation: 4 alternative tools

 About the author: Dorota Pawlak

 Dorota is a qualified translator specialising in IT and localisation of websites, games and software.
 She translates from English and German into Polish.
-If you'd like to connect or contact with her, click on the links below.
+If you'd like to connect with her, click on the links below.